srikanthkakumanu/DSA/collections/README.md

 - Implementations: Reusable concrete types that implements interfaces.

 - Algorithms: They are reusable functionality to perform useful computations such as searching and sorting and they are ***polymorphic** (the same method can be used on many different implementations of the appropriate collection interface)*.

+**ORDERING:** ordered means, that you can access the elements in the order they occur in the list.

 ### **Benefits**